 An Update to Furlough - as of 7 April 2020

 Over the weekend the Government updated additional information on claiming furlough payments when employers use the Coronavirus Job Retention Scheme (CJRS).
-Our first update, giving a general overview of furlough was published on the 26 March 2020 and can be found here.
+Our first update, giving a general overview of furlough was published on the 26 March 2020.

 We have summarised this below, however this is a constantly changing situation and we recommend you read the full guidance here.